Wood is a material that can be reused again and again.

 If you want to save money, then black beauty or silica sand is quite cheap and will get the job done.

-Do You Need to Prepare the Wood for Sandblasting?
+Do You Need to Prepare Wood for Sandblasting?

-As mentioned, sandblasting is a process that can help in refinishing of the wood pieces by successfully stripping the paint or stain.
+As mentioned, sandblasting is a process that can help in refinishing the wood pieces by successfully stripping the paint or stain.

-The process can be successfully applied to wooden furniture, doors, windows, cabinets, deck, etc, especially when the other DIY process of stripping the paint fails.
+The process can be successfully applied to wooden furniture, doors, windows, cabinets, deck, tables, chairs, etc, especially when the other DIY process of stripping the paint fails.

 However, before you begin with the sandblasting process it is essential to prepare the area and the wood itself so that you can get the desired results without creating any mess or physical damage.